manusa/yakc/README.md

 Provides the basic interfaces for the client

 ### kubernetes-model
+Kubernetes model objects to be used for REST API serialization/deserialization.

+### kubernetes-api
-Retrofit API client interfaces and model objects.
+Retrofit API client interfaces.

 ### kubernetes-client
 Java client implementation and helper methods